danielcaires/danielcaires/README.md

 [![Hello](https://readme-typing-svg.herokuapp.com?font=Doto&pause=200&color=23A172&vCenter=true&multiline=true&width=435&height=55&lines=Hello%2C+World!I'm+Daniel!)](https://git.io/typing-svg)
 [![banner](banner.png)](https://codepen.io/YtseDan/pen/NPPOzXg)
 ##
-I'm a developer with 15+ years of experience, working with Python, Django, PHP, TypeScript, and SQL to build internal systems, educational dashboards, and integrations.
+I'm a developer with 15+ years of experience, working with Python, PHP, TypeScript, and Node.js to build internal systems, educational dashboards, and integrations.
 I bring a strategic view to projects, anticipating challenges and proposing efficient solutions while keeping execution aligned with goals.
 With a strong academic background, I’ve developed solid research and problem-solving skills, an analytical mindset in math and statistics, and the ability to communicate ideas clearly and effectively.
 Feel free to check out my projects and connect!

 <p align="left">